The Ultimate Guide: How to Make Biltong in a Food Dehydrator

 Biltong, derived from the Dutch words ‘bil’ (buttock) and ‘tong’ (strip), refers to long strips of spiced and dried meat.
 It originated in Southern Africa, where the meat was air-dried in the hot African sun.
 Traditionally, biltong was made by meat hanging from hooks to dry in the open air, which helped achieve its authentic texture and flavor.
 Air drying and curing were essential methods used to preserve meat for long periods, preventing spoilage and ensuring a safe food supply.

-Today, biltong is usually made from beef, but other meats like lamb, venison, and even kangaroo can be used.
+Today, biltong is traditionally made from beef and can also be made from game meats like kudu, ostrich, and venison.
 Making your own biltong at home continues this tradition, offering both a connection to cultural heritage and the satisfaction of crafting your own biltong.

 Biltong vs. Jerky

 While both biltong and jerky are forms of dried meat, they differ significantly in preparation and taste.
+Making jerky and biltong both require selecting lean meats to ensure quality and shelf life.
 Biltong is cured and then air-dried, while jerky is often marinated and then smoked or cooked at a low temperature.
 In comparison, American jerky is usually drier and more processed, often using ingredients like brown sugar, which gives it a distinct taste and texture compared to traditional biltong.
 Furthermore, biltong is typically cut thicker than jerky, resulting in a different texture and flavour profile.
 Some biltong recipes use brown vinegar to enhance the flavour, which sets it apart from the ingredients commonly found in American jerky.

 Choosing the Right Meat

 When making biltong, the choice of meat is essential.
-Traditionally, beef is the most commonly used meat.
+Traditionally, beef is the most commonly used meat, but biltong is also made from game meats like kudu, ostrich, and venison.
 However, you can also make game meats like venison and even exotic choices like kangaroo.
 Lean cuts of beef such as silverside, topside, or eye of round are recommended for making biltong.
 The key is to choose lean cuts, as fat can go rancid and reduce your biltong’s shelf life.
 Some people prefer to use steaks for biltong, as they are easy to slice and prepare.
 While a little fat can enhance the flavour and texture of biltong, too much fat can be unpleasant.
 Be sure to trim off any silver skin from the meat before curing, as it can affect the texture and flavour absorption.

 The Best Cuts for Biltong

 The best cuts for making biltong are lean ones, as they have less fat that can spoil.
+When preparing your meat, keep in mind that thicker strips will take longer to dry and will result in a chewier texture, so it’s important to consider the thickness when slicing your biltong.
 Choices like the bottom round or top round are popular.
 If you prefer a bit of fat for added flavor and texture, you can trim it to your liking.

 Preparation of the Meat